 Two parameters are required in the server configuration to start a Zabbix server as cluster node:

-zabbix-node-01).
+zabbix-node-01) that the server will be referred to in agent and proxy configurations.
 If you do not specify HANodeName, then the server will be started in standalone mode.

 The NodeAddress parameter (address:port) will be used by Zabbix frontend to connect to the active server node.
 NodeAddress must match the IP or FQDN name of the respective Zabbix server.